Apply for security screening for your personnel

 In some cases, security screenings are denied, suspended or revoked.
 The reasons for denial and revocation are defined in the following Government of Canada policy:

 - Section 18, Denial, Standard on Security Screening

 - Section 19, Revocation, Standard on Security Screening

-PSPC will notify the applicant of the decision by registered letter and how they may appeal the decision.
-PSPC will also inform the CSO of the decision by registered letter, but will provide only the results and not the reasons why a reliability status and /or security clearance was denied or revoked.
+PSPC will notify the applicant of the decision and the reasons for the decision by registered letter and how they may appeal the decision.
+PSPC will also inform the CSO of the decision by registered letter, but will provide only the results and not the reasons why a reliability status and /or security clearance was suspended, denied or revoked.

 If a security screening is closed